SPAAM-community/wss-summer-school/docs/organisers/denbi-nodesetup.md

 ## Misc

-- Need to mount the volumne (to be created)
+- Need to mount the volume (to be created)

   - Must contain all software, data
   - bashrc needs to be updated to point to miniforge install on volume